Agents & Policyholders

 It’s important that your small business insureds are well-informed about the types of tax scams that can occur throughout the year to ensure their sensitive information remains protected.
 Because these scams can not only lead to identity theft but also significant penalties and even criminal prosecution, being informed is the first defense in avoiding falling victim to a tax-related scam.

-Here is an overview of a few of the top tax scams the IRS has identified for 2019:
+Here is an overview of a few of the top tax scams the IRS has identified:

 Creative, new phishing scams

 are at the top of the IRS’s Dirty Dozen list, as scammers are getting clever when it comes to tricking taxpayers via legitimate looking emails designed to steal personal information.
 This year, con artists are going as far as to file fraudulent returns and direct deposit them into victims’ bank accounts, then later send an email declaring they’re a collection agency or the IRS and need to reclaim the deposited funds.